Vyakhya-Namdev/Blog-Articles/README.md

 # 📝 Blog Articles

-Welcome to **Blog Articles** — my personal blog site where I share articles, ideas, and creative projects! 🚀
+Welcome to **Blog Articles** — a public blog site where I share articles, ideas, and creative projects! 🚀
 This site is built with ❤️ using **HTML**, **CSS**, and **JavaScript**.

 ---